 Conclusion: Which Mac should you get for university?

-We'd be inclined to recommend the MacBook Air for students.
+Our pick of the entire Mac range if you're a student is the MacBook Air.
 Since the 2018 update it's light, fast, and at £1,049/$1,999 for the entry model it offer good value for an excellent machine.
+It's the all-rounder here.

-The 2018 Mac mini is also a very good option as long as you aren't hung up on having a laptop (it is considerably more portable than an iMac, so at least transporting it home shouldn't be too problematic).
-The 2018 Mac mini is powerful and the price is still low, although not as low as it once was. £799/$799 isn't a bad price to pay for a new Mac, and if you have the montor, mouse and keyboard already then it's going to be a nobrainer.
+If you don't need portability, then the 2018 Mac mini is also a very good option (it is considerably more portable than an iMac, so at least transporting it home shouldn't be too problematic).
+It's powerful and the price is still low at £799/$799, although not as low as it once was.
+You just need a monitor, mouse and keyboard.

 If you're looking to save a few pounds then keep an eye on the Apple Refurb Store.
 Apple often offers last-generation Macs with decent specs for less than their newer counterparts, so it's worth a look.
 Refurbished Mac models are fully checked and come with a one-year guarantee.